 Why Visit Zanzibar?

-Zanzibar enchants as Africa's Spice Island where Stone Town's UNESCO-listed labyrinth preserves Swahili-Arab-Indian-European fusion architecture, powder-white beaches on the northeast coast meet turquoise Indian Ocean waters, and spice plantations scent the air with cloves and vanilla that made this archipelago the world's clove capital.
-This semi-autonomous archipelago (pop.
-1.9 million across Unguja main island and Pemba) off Tanzania's coast blends contradictions: conservative Muslim culture (99%) with bikini beaches, African heritage with Arabic influences, and backpacker hostels beside luxury resorts.
+Zanzibar absolutely enchants visitors as Africa's legendary Spice Island and Indian Ocean paradise where Stone Town's UNESCO World Heritage-listed atmospheric labyrinth of narrow winding alleys preserves extraordinary Swahili-Arab-Indian-European fusion architecture with intricately carved wooden doors, powder-white pristine beaches on the northeast coast meet crystal-clear turquoise Indian Ocean waters perfect for swimming and snorkeling, and aromatic spice plantations scent the tropical air with cloves, vanilla, cinnamon, and nutmeg that historically made this East African archipelago the world's dominant clove producer, at one point supplying about 90% of global production.
+This culturally rich semi-autonomous archipelago (pop. approximately 1.9 million across main Unguja island where most tourism concentrates, plus Pemba island and smaller islets) lying 25-50 kilometers off Tanzania's coast remarkably blends fascinating contradictions: predominantly conservative Muslim culture (99% Muslim population with calls to prayer five times daily) coexisting with international beach resorts allowing bikinis and alcohol, deep African heritage mixed with centuries of Arabic, Persian, Indian, and European colonial influences, and budget backpacker beach hostels ($15–$30/night) situated mere kilometers from ultra-luxury all-inclusive resorts ($300–$800+/night).

 What to Do